Bellingham Technical College

 Bellingham Technical College places among the top 20% of community colleges in Washington for:

 - Category Attribute

 - Student Earnings Highest graduate earnings (10 years post graduation)

-- The teacher population of 89 teachers has declined by 38% over five years.
+- The teacher population of 89 teachers has stayed relatively flat over five years.

 |Bellingham Technical College||(WA) Community College Avg.|

 |Carnegie Classification||Baccalaureate / Associates Colleges||Baccalaureate / Associates Colleges|

 |Institution Level||Less than 2 yrs||Four or more years|

 |# Full-Time Students||1,363 students||2,353 students|

 |# Part-Time Students||938 students||2,110 students|